 Air purifiers are rated based on the room size, and it's crucial to select an air purifier that can handle the size of the room you intend to use it in.
 Choose an air purifier with square footage specifications matching the room you are using it in.

 Different air purifiers use different filter types, and the filter you need will depend on your specific needs.
-For example, a HEPA filter would be best if you suffer from allergies or asthma.
-On the other hand, if activated carbon filter would be ideal if you need to remove odors.
+For example, a HEPA filter would be best for allergies or asthma.
+On the other hand, an activated carbon filter would be ideal if you need to remove odors.